-Gout is a form of arthritis in which the joint at the base of the big toe is most commonly affected, though it can also affect the knee leading to swelling, pain and redness.
-Gout is extremely painful during the acute episodes but during the rest of the time, the knee can be pain free.
+A gout is a form of arthritis in which the joint at the base of the big toe is most commonly affected, though it can also affect the knee leading to swelling, pain, and redness.
+Gout is extremely painful during the acute episodes but during the rest of the time, the knee can be pain-free.

 3. Septic Arthritis

 In the case of septic arthritis (infectious arthritis), the knee joint can become infected which leads to pain, swelling, and fever.